safekhawaja/computationalneuroscience/NOTES.md

 # Theoretical & Computational Neuroscience

-*Neural coding and decoding – models of neural response, spike-triggered characterizations of response*
+#### *Neural coding and decoding – models of neural response, spike-triggered characterizations of response*

 1. Single Neurons
-- Biophysics of spike generation and action potential propagation (Ch.
-5 & 6)
+- Biophysics of spike generation and action potential propagation
-- Neural coding and decoding –models of neural response, spike-triggered characterizations of response (Ch.
-1 –3)
+- Neural coding and decoding –models of neural response, spike-triggered characterizations of response
-- Measuring neural information (Ch.
-4)
+- Measuring neural information
 - Adaptation of neural responses
 - Normative models of function